Click on the link below to log in to

 We have a number of programs for all ages, including Baptism, Marriage, RCIA, Confirmation, Reconciliation and First Eucharist.

-This ecumenical program serves the homeless in our community by housing them at Saint Francis and providing for their shelter and food needs two weeks in winter.
+This ecumenical program serves the homeless in our community by providing for their shelter and food needs two weeks in winter at the Safe Harbor facility.
 It serves the parishioners of Saint Francis by allowing us the honor to serve “the least of our brothers and sisters.”
 Working with other denominations in our community to accomplish these goals also moves us closer to a time “that they all might be one.”

 ST. VINCENT de PAUL